Series Summary:

 Starter

-What is something that the Lord has commanded that you ignore, refuse to do, or often do not do?
+What is something that the Lord has commanded that you often hesitate to do?

 Pray